Sailing La Vagabonde Vlogs

 They would discuss their challenges as they made their way to each destination.
 They also brought in their audience into their discussions.
 There is a connection with their audience because of it and it shows in the comments after each episode.
 One subscriber said they liked how Riley and Elayna “talked to us”

-And finally there are opportunities for their audience to join them in their travels or at meet-ups through various audience participation means.
+And finally there are opportunities for their audience to join them in their travels or at meet-ups through various audience participation sessions at port of calls.
 Which I thought are well planned.
-In the later years, there are alway guests and additional hands on board reflective of their approach and business model.

 Their content is also unusual in comparison to other cruising YouTubers.